den-materials/intro-jquery/README.md

 Minified scripts can be difficult to read, so most servers that host jQuery and other libraries will also offer the original (non-minified) version of the code so developers can understand the code.

-Minification is performed on a JavaScript when it's ready for release and there are many options for doing this.
+Minification is performed on JavaScript when it's ready for release and there are many options for doing this.
 If you'd like to minify your own scripts, try a Google search to check out the various options.
 Or, you can try the [Closure Compiler from Google](https://developers.google.com/closure/compiler/) which runs locally on your computer like any other piece of software you might use as a developer.

 Also, if you do happen to come across a library where you can't find a non-minified version to look at, software also exists to decompress a minified script.
-These are usually called unminifiers, pretty-printers, or beautifier).
+These are usually called unminifiers, pretty-printers, or beautifiers).
 They take a minified JavaScript and attempt to decompress it, making it easier to read and understand.

 **Even if you don't fully understand the code, it's a good exercise to visit code.jquery.com and take a look at minified and non-minified jQuery.**